muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "I guess even you have no idea what you've done."
 Phanna sighed before continuing.

-"It's hard to believe but the only explanation for what is happening to me and Melody over there is faster than light travel which should be all but impossible except under very specific circumstances."
+"It's hard to believe, but, the only explanation for what is happening to me and Melody over there is faster than light travel; which should be all but impossible except under very specific circumstances."

 My gut instinct is telling me to just ignore Phanna but for some reason, even this feeling still somehow brought me some relief.